Quick start

 What should I double-check before trusting the answer?

 Clamp formulas control numeric scaling only.
-Real layouts still need checks for text wrapping, readability, tap targets, and container width.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Real layouts still need browser checks for text wrapping, readability, zoom, root font-size changes, tap targets, and container width.
+Also check the selected mode, input format, encoding, and whether the text includes private keys, passwords, or sensitive data.

 Related tools